ALM VIEWER

 A presentation is a crucial component of the WS Picture Archiving and Communication System (PACS) network that is necessary for clinical adoption of PAC.
 There is a hardware component that replaces the generator or manual light box in the radiology system.
 Today, most radiologists analyze films in a misleading room using light boxes or generators.
 Light boxes are bright boards, where ~ 12 films can be hung at once for review, and physical 8 of 200 films of a patient can be converted to a position to diagnose goals.

 Simple image preparation operations such as zooming and film intervention are performed using a generator using an amplifier glass.
 The Display WSS helps the radiologist make a primary diagnosis, and they are therefore also designated as diagnostic WSS.
 WSS local storage database, communication network connections, resource management, and processing and performance software are its components.
-Basic imaging functions like access, manipulation, evaluation, and documentation are offered by Display WSS, making it a vital part of the PACS System
+Basic imaging functions like access, manipulation, evaluation, and documentation are offered by Display WSS, making it a vital part of the PACS System.
+Secure on-premise image viewing is made possible by this integration with programs like the ALM DICOM Viewer On Site Model.

 HL7 and DICOM standards